 Toxicity of pantothenic acid is very unlikely.
 However, massive doses of this vitamin can cause diarrhea and mild distress to gastrointestinal tract.
 Yes, excessive intake of pantothenic acid can be toxic to the body.

 Nonetheless, there are no adverse reactions for ingested and injected as well as topical application of this acid on the skin.

 Toxicity of pantothenic acid can be controlled by taking recommended amount.
 Regular intake of balanced diet will also provide sufficient amount of vitamin B5 to avoid intake of supplements.
 Naturally vitamin B5 in foods is the best for human consumption because they have no synthetic chemicals.

 Always check and comply with instructions on the labels, as well as doctor’s prescription.
 Also, buy supplements recommended by FDA and other government agencies because they meet will meet required health standards.

 For those with allergic reactions, pregnant and breastfeeding women, seek advice of your doctor before taking pantothenic acid supplements.

-All said and done, vitamin B5; be it from foods or supplements have overwhelming benefits for normal functioning of the body.
+All said and done, vitamin B5 (be it from foods or supplements) has overwhelming benefits for the normal functioning of the body.

 Sources & References on Deficiency of Pantothenic Acid